DashineePARMANUM/statistics-projects-summer-2025/Excel_Data_Cleaning_and_Analysis/README.md

 - Pivot tables and dashboards
 - Bar, scatter, and line charts

-## Some Insights from the Dashboard
-- 6-bedroom homes have the highest average selling price (Table 1.2)
-- Living space and selling price show a positive correlation (Chart 3.2)

 ## Skills Demonstrated
 - Excel data cleaning
 - Logical formulas: IF, SUMIF, COUNTIF